Juwan23D/Youtube-Optimization-Analysis/README.md

 ## Summary:

  The main idea I wanted to understand was which keyword generated the most traffic to the videos.
-Observing the views, likes, and comments was a direct response from the consumers and the data there lays the path to understanding the path of what brought them to the video.
+Observing the views, likes, and comments was a direct response from the consumers and the data there lays the path to understanding what brought them to the video.

 **Most Commented Videos**

-The most commemted showed what captured viewers attention the most and gave insight about their thoughts on the video
+The most commented showed what captured viewers attention the most and gave insight about their thoughts on the video
  ```
 --Most commented videos
 SELECT Title, Comments